nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: `viewTG 1`

-You can also use this command to return to the view of all Tutorial Groups in a Module whilst you are viewing all Students in a Tutorial Group by entering the command without an index.

-Format: `viewTG`

 #### 4.3.2 Add a Tutorial Group to a Module: `addTG`
 You can add a Tutorial Group to the Module you are viewing using this command.